Abigail Dent

-Abby Dent (born March 4, 2002) is a national team rower from Canada.
+Abigail Dent (born March 4, 2002) is a national team rower from Canada.
 Dent became a Pan American Games champion when she won gold in the women's eight at the 2023 Pan Am Games in Santiago and also won a silver medal at the games in the coxless pair with Olivia McMurray.

 Early life and education

 Dent was born March 4, 2002, to Leanne and Carlton Dent and grew up in Kenora.
 She attended Saint Thomas Aquinas High School, where she competed for the school's rowing team.
 There, she was named the junior women's athlete of the year (2017) and senior women's athlete of the year (2018).

 While in high school, Dent also competed with the Kenora Rowing Club and the Manitoba Rowing Club.
 In 2017, she competed for Team Manitoba in the 2017 Canada Summer Games, winning bronze in the women's quad sculls.
 The next year, she won gold in both the junior women's single scull and in the women's U19 double at the 2018 Royal Canadian Henley Regatta.

 After graduating high school, Dent attended the University of Michigan, where she majored in general studies through the College of Literature, Science, and the Arts.
 She was twice named an Academic All-Big Ten (2022, 2023).